pedroalvesbatista/singularity-admindocs/installation.rst

 Installation on Windows or Mac
 ==============================

-Linux container runtimes like Singularity cannot run natively on Windows or Mac because of basic incompatibilities with the host kernel.
+Linux container runtimes like Apptainer cannot run natively on Windows or Mac because of basic incompatibilities with the host kernel.
 (Contrary to a popular misconception, MacOS does not run on a Linux kernel.
 It runs on a kernel called Darwin originally forked from BSD.)

-For this reason, the Singularity community maintains a set of Vagrant Boxes via `Vagrant Cloud <https://www.vagrantup.com/>`__, one of `Hashicorp's <https://www.hashicorp.com/#open-source-tools>`_ open source tools.
+For this reason, the Apptainer community maintains a set of Vagrant Boxes via `Vagrant Cloud <https://www.vagrantup.com/>`__, one of `Hashicorp's <https://www.hashicorp.com/#open-source-tools>`_ open source tools.
 The current versions can be found under the `sylabs
 <https://app.vagrantup.com/sylabs>`_ organization.

-Sylabs has also developed a beta version of Singularity Desktop for Mac, which runs Singularity in a lightweight virtual machine, in a transparent manner.
+Sylabs has also developed a beta version of Apptainer Desktop for Mac, which runs Apptainer in a lightweight virtual machine, in a transparent manner.

 -------